 Additionally, we carry out our own fundraising efforts in returning bottles and cans.
 PH Hikers has an account with GRIPS in Pender Harbour so anyone who wishes to donate their bottle refunds to us can do so at the depot.
-An additional $240 has been received in refunds from GRIPS since January 2019! (https://www.return-it.ca/locations/grips/)
+Just let the cashier know to credit your refund to PH Hikers. www.return-it.ca/locations/grips/

 Keeping our communities clean

-The Pender Harbour & Area Residents Association organized a Roadside Clean-Up on June 27, 2019.
+The Pender Harbour & Area Residents Association organized the most recent Roadside Clean-Up on June 27, 2019.
 280KGS of trash were picked from 13KMS of ditches on Francis Peninsula Road, Garden Bay Road and Highway 101.

 Our 2019 fall Trash Bash was held on September 7 with 30 volunteers coming out.
 Thank you to the SCRD which waived dumping fees at the Pender Harbour Transfer station for this event, to the PH & Area Residents Association for co-sponsoring, the SC Credit Union for their financial donation, and to RONA, IGA & PetroCan for donations of gloves and garbage bags.
 We removed 1980KG of trash from the backroads and trails including appliances, tires, televisions and home furnishings, along with a large amount of household trash.
 Thank you to the Pender Harbour Rotary Club for providing all volunteers with a pizza lunch.